 Tip: Look for a solution that you can manage with your existing team, which can be deployed quickly and does not require much training.

 Antivirus signatures, MS updates, and all the ongoing maintenance can be painful, especially if your organization is not using a single image.
 Different OSs add more dimensions to the complex task of keeping everything up to date and take their toll on your IT staff members.

 AV solutions that require user interaction to perform updates or download emergency patches doesn’t contribute to effective problem management.
 Installing buggy patches can also result in disruptions and lost productivity, and may require yet more intervention from your IT team.

 Tip: Look for solutions that have a consistent upgrade cadence and which can self-manage maintenance from the cloud.

-Evaluating security software isn’t easy, and there are no shortcuts to ensuring you get the right product that will fit your organization’s needs, staffing levels, and budget.
+Evaluating security software isn’t easy, and there are no shortcuts to ensuring you get the right endpoint detection and response product that will fit your organization’s needs, staffing levels, and budget.
 Buying “off-the-shelf” is sure to lead to headaches down the line.
 The key to everything we’ve said here is to do your own research and do your own tests.
 Treat vendor claims with a healthy dose of skepticism until you’ve proven them in your own real-world setting.